Competition details

 Who can participate?

-The contest is open to all students between the ages of 14 and 18 across all EU-member states.
-Students can only participate as a team with fellow students (maximum team size: 3 students).
+The contest is open to all pupils and students between the ages of 14 and 19 across Europe.
+They are encouraged to participate as a team with fellow students (maximum team size: 3 students), but can also submit individually, without a team.
 Team members may be of various age, and cross-class collaboration is welcomed.
-Students can participate in the CCC as part of their school lessons or independently.

 What to submit?